Firstyear/prd-blog/2015/07/04/OpenBSD_BGP_and_VRFs.rst

     deny from any prefix ff00::/8 prefixlen >= 8            # multicast

     allow from any prefix 2001:db8:0::/56 prefixlen >= 64
+    # This allow should override the deny 172.16.0.0/12 above.
     allow from any prefix 172.24.0.0/16 prefixlen >= 24      # private space [RFC1918]